chrisgrieser/nvim-rulebook/README.md

 alt ="badge" src="https://dotfyle.com/plugins/chrisgrieser/nvim-rulebook/shield"/></a>

 Add inline-comments to ignore rules or suppress formatters.
 Lookup rule documentation online.
-Built-in configuration for 35+ linters and LSPs.
+Built-in configuration for more than 45 tools.

 ## Table of contents